Virtual band: Western virtual artists

 K/DA is a virtual K-pop girl group consisting of four themed versions of League of Legends characters Ahri, Akali, Evelynn and Kai'Sa.
 (G)I-dle members Miyeon and Soyeon provide the voices of Ahri and Akali, respectively, Madison Beer voices Evelynn, and Jaira Burns provided the voice for Kai'Sa.
 However, the characters have also been voiced by other artists.

 K/DA was developed by Riot Games, the company behind League of Legends, and was unveiled at the 2018 League of Legends World Championship with an augmented reality live performance of their debut single, "Pop/Stars".
 A music video of the song uploaded to YouTube subsequently went viral, surpassing 100 million views in one month, reaching 550 million views as of May 2023, and topping Billboards World Digital Song Sales chart.

 In 2019, Riot created a virtual hip hop group called True Damage, featuring the champions Ekko, Akali, Qiyana, Senna, and Yasuo.
 The vocalists performed a live version of their debut song, "Giants", during the opening ceremony of the 2019 League of Legends World Championship, alongside holographic versions of their characters.

 Dvar is an anonymous virtual band from Russia that plays darkwave and electronic music.

 Huntrix and Saja Boys, the fictional K-pop bands from the 2025 film KPop Demon Hunters, have been referred to as "virtual groups".

+Atomic Youth are an English virtual band formed in 2016.
+The project blends progressive metal, folk rock, and chiptune, and is presented through illustrations and 3D renders of four fictional members.